Improving software productivity for terrestrial ecosystem modeling

 The IDEAS Project is composed of an interdisciplinary multi-institutional team (ANL, LANL, LBNL, LLNL, ORNL, PNNL, SNL, Colorado School of Mines) and leverages a broad set of relationships within the Department of Energy and the broader community.

 The IDEAS-Classic team includes participants from the following institutions.
-Follow the link above for a listing of individual participants.
+Follow the "Learn More" link for details.

 This work is supported by the DOE Office of Science, Offices of Advanced Scientific Computing Research (ASCR) and Biological Environmental Sciences (BER).